Timothy John Entwisle

-Timothy (Tim) John Entwisle (born 17 June 1960) is an Australian botanist, much of whose research work is in phycology (algae).
+Timothy (Tim) John Entwisle AO FRSV (born 17 June 1960) is an Australian botanist, much of whose research work is in phycology (algae).
 See for example the articles.
-He was awarded a Ph.D. from La Trobe University in 1986 for work on the taxonomy of Vaucheria.
+After completing a Bachelor of Science (majoring in Botany, with Honours) at The University of Melbourne, he was awarded a Ph.D. from La Trobe University in 1986 for work on the taxonomy of Vaucheria.

+Entwisle returned to The University of Melbourne for a 3-year post-doctoral fellowship studying the ecology of filamentous algae in the Yarra River basin before being employed as a writer and editor for the Flora of Victoria project at Royal Botanic Gardens Victoria until 1998.

-He was New South Wales’ Government Botanist in 2007 and 2008, and for eight years was the executive director of the Royal Botanic Gardens Sydney (2003–2011).
-Subsequently, he was director of Conservation, Living Collections and Estates, Kew, London from 2011, and from 2013 to 2023 he was director and chief executive of the Royal Botanic Gardens Victoria.
-He is an honorary professorial fellow at the University of Melbourne and is currently (2020) president of the International Association of Botanic Gardens.
+He was New South Wales’ Government Botanist from 2007 to 2011, and for eight years executive director of Royal Botanic Gardens Sydney (2003–2011).
+Subsequently, he was director of Conservation, Living Collections and Estates, Kew, London from 2011 to 2013, and from 2013 to 2023 director and chief executive of the Royal Botanic Gardens Victoria.
+Tim Entwisle was President of the International Association of Botanic Gardens (IABG) from 2016–2025.

+Since November 2023, Entwisle has been Chair of the Sydney Harbour Federation Trust, and from November 2025, an Acting Commissioner with the Land and Environment Court of New South Wales.
+He continues as an honorary Professorial fellow at the University of Melbourne and in November 2025 was appointed Director Emeritus of Botanic Gardens of Sydney (where he continues algal research at their Australian Botanic Garden, Mount Annan, and in 2026 will host a science talk series on behalf of the Foundation and Friends of the Botanic Gardens, called 'Talking Plants with Tim Entwisle (Live!))

 As director of the Royal Botanic Gardens Sydney, Entwisle managed Sydney's Royal Botanic Gardens, the Mount Tomah Botanic Garden, in the Blue Mountains and the Mount Annan Botanic Garden, near Camden, and at Kew, he was responsible for Kew Gardens, Wakehurst Place, and the Millennium Seed Bank.
-A major project on taking up the Victorian appointment has been succession planning for the gardens under climate change.
+At Royal Botanic Gardens Victoria he managed Royal Botanic Gardens Melbourne and Royal Botanic Gardens Cranbourne, with a major project on taking up the Victorian appointment succession planning for the gardens under climate change.